 The demonstration project covers six counties:

-Clients will be in the project if they meet all of these criteria:
+Clients may participate in the project if they meet all criteria listed below:

 - Age 21 or older.